orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 What if you have two worlds/locations you're at, one is some higher level location, the other details on that location; Or as a way of jumping abstraction levels; zooming in/going smaller

 - Current best, and current path.
-- Strategies: Finding a 'nearby' (nearby in the sense of close in possible operations space) number which is
+- Strategies: Finding a 'nearby' (nearby in the sense of close in possible operations space) number which has nice symmetry properties.

 ---